-For headaches, use acetaminophen (Tylenol, others).
-Avoid other pain relievers such as ibuprofen (Advil, Motrin, others) and aspirin, as there's a possibility these medications may increase the risk of bleeding.
+For headaches, try taking a pain reliever such as acetaminophen (Tylenol, others).
+Avoid other pain relievers such as ibuprofen (Advil, Motrin IB, others) and aspirin, as there's a possibility these medications may increase the risk of bleeding.

 If you or your child sustained a concussion while playing competitive sports, ask your doctor or your child's doctor when it is safe to return to play.
 Resuming sports too soon increases the risk of a second concussion and of lasting, potentially fatal brain injury.

 Evidence is emerging that some people who have had multiple concussions over the course of their lives are at greater risk of developing lasting, and even progressive, impairment that limits their ability to function.

 No one should return to play or vigorous activity while signs or symptoms of a concussion are present.

 Experts recommend that adults, children and adolescents not return to play on the same day as the injury.

 April 02, 2014

 - Evans RW.
 Concussion and mild traumatic brain injury. http://www.uptodate.com/home.
 Accessed Oct.
 30, 2013.

 - Halstead ME, et al. Sports-related concussion in children and adolescents.
 Pediatrics.
 2010;126:597.